chrysn/request-tag/draft-amsuess-core-request-tag.md

 \[Author's note: If this stays a document of its own, OSCOAP should make a normative reference to it and state something like:

-> Whenever the Block1 option is used as inner option, the Request-Tag option must
+> Whenever the Block1 option is used as inner option, the Request-Tag option
+> must be considered.
+A Request-Tag value (where the absence of a Request-Tag
+> option is counted as a value too, and distinct from the empty option) can
-> be used.
-The option value must not be reused until any request messages sent in
+> only be reused when all request messages sent in a different exchange with
-> a different exchange with the same option value have been answered and their
+> the same option value have either been answered (and successfully
-> answers have been successfully unprotected, or the sender sequence numbers are
+> unprotected), or their sender sequence numbers are considered invalid by the
-> considered invalid by the server (as proven by a response to a request that
+> server (as proven by a response to a request that bore a request sequence
-> bore a request sequence number greater than the old messages' sequence number
+> number greater than the old messages' sequence number plus the server's
-> plus the window size).
+> recipient window size).
 >
 > If the client follows the suggestion of only storing its own sequence numbers
-> to persistent memory every K requests, it needs to make sure to mark seqno plus
+> to persistent memory every K requests, it must increment the stored sequence
+> number counter before using the last window-size sequence numbers available,
-> windowsize as used, because the next windowsize options can only be used with
+> because the remaining sequence numbes might only be used with certain
-> certain constraints.
+> constraints (it might be necessary to set a Request-Tag on them).

-We could ease the requirement for possibly difficult compression here by allowing no Request-Tag option too under the same reuse rules (ie. it'd be OK the first time and then again after ACKs or some traffic).
-Clients could then even work around ever needing to send the option by pushing the failed attempts out of the window, although I'd consider that bad behavior.
+With this text, clients could even work around ever needing to send the option by pushing any failed exchange attempts out of the window, although I'd consider that bad behavior.

 AFAICT this would be the first actual use of the window size; so far client and server can well interact with different replay window sizes.
 Probably it's OK